 SISTER STORY

-A GRG group meets indoors masked and practicing social distance.
+The pandemic didn’t stop this GRG group from meeting — albeit while masked and practicing social distance.

 Sister Georgine Scarpino | Sisters of Mercy

-Sister Georgine, center bottom, with the Grandparents Raising Grandchildren group that is celebrating its 10th anniversary in 2021.
+Sister Georgine, center bottom, with the Grandparents Raising Grandchildren group that celebrated its 10th anniversary in 2021.

 “In 2007, I noticed stories in the news about the increasing numbers of grandparents raising grandchildren,” said Sister Georgine Scarpino, program director.
 “This impressed me because my own mother was orphaned and raised by her grandmother.”